NoroffFEU/development-platforms/docker-case-study.md

 ## Getting Started

-1. Install Docker desktip application.
+1. Install Docker desktop application.
 2. install Docker extension for VS code.
 3. Create an account for Docker Hub to accsess library for container images.